While the charges might seem similar, there is a slight distinction to

 Accused of Shoplifting?
 Contact Owenby Law, P.A.
 Now

 If you’ve been accused of either shoplifting or petty theft, make

 sure you have an experienced

 Jacksonville criminal defense attorney on your side.
-You could stand to lose thousands of dollars in legal penalties
+You could stand to lose thousands of dollars in fines and

 Contact us at (904) 770-3141 or fill out our online form to schedule a free initial